csev/dj4e/assn/mdn/paw_skeleton.md

     cd ~/django_projects/locallibrary
     python manage.py startapp catalog

-When you get to get to the instructions in the tutorual where you are editing `locallibrary/urls.py`, *do not add* `permanent=True` if the tutorial tells you to do so - just leave it out.
+When you get to get to the instructions in the tutorial where you are editing `locallibrary/urls.py`, *do not add* `permanent=True` if the tutorial tells you to do so - just leave it out.